Notes on the Geography of Tanzania: Zanzibar

 The marine view takes in a garden created in 1935 in honor of King George V. It's popularly called the Forodhani Park, from the former Customs building that adjoins it.
 Until the bombardment of 1896, the site was part of the sultan's palace.

 The view inland from the Beit al-Ajaib is interesting on two counts.
 First because it shows the Catholic church and the minaret of the Bagh Muharmi mosque, one of an incredible 50 mosques in Stone Town.
 Second because it shows the Europeanization of the city's construction methods.
 How so?
 A panoramic photograph from 1875 by John Kirk shows the buildings all with flat roofs, an Omani import poorly suited to a wet climate.
 A comparable photograph from the 1920s, on the other hand, shows the roofs as they appear here, with peaked roofs to shed water.
 (For Kirk's photographs, see Zanzibar: a Plan for the Historic Stone Town, by Francesco Siravo, 1996.
-For the 1920s, see Lanchester, cited above.)
+For the 1920s, see Lanchester, mentioned above.)

 Here's the interior of the Catholic church.

 What did Tharia Topan, the donor, have in mind with such display?
 He was described in his own lifetime as "one of the wealthiest men in East Africa."
-(Steve Battle in The History and Conservation of Zanzibar, edited by Abdul Sheriff, 1995), but what point was he making, other than to demonstrate his loyalty to the Crown and his own wealth?
+(Steve Battle in The History and Conservation of Zanzibar, edited by Abdul Sheriff, 1995).
+But what point was he making, other than to demonstrate his loyalty to the Crown and his own wealth?
 Was it a statement about the status of Ismaili Muslims in a Sunni-majority town?
 In any case, Topan went to India to secure an architect, Hasham Virjee Patel, and Patel brought in workers as well as materials from India.
 Topan died before the building was finished.

 The interior is a courtyard with bridges like this one.
 The original interior had a sky-blue lime wash.